 Need Help?
 Give us a call.

-We’ve got a nice big list of the best B2B social media influencers, ready for your perusing… But first off, what is B2B?
+We’ve got a nice big list of the best B2B social media influencers ready for your perusing, but first, what is B2B?

 Let’s start the very beginning.
 When you’re thinking about creating a business, there are several different business models to choose from.
 The first one is, most obviously, business-to-consumer.
 Another is consumer-to-business, where customers can set their own price or contribute data to the company.
 The last business model is business-to-business (or B2B), where a company will sell goods and services to another company.
 The range of industries for B2B companies is astounding: it includes marketing, automotive, shipping and receiving, software, IT, sales, and more.

 You may be wondering, “Great!
 But what’s a B2B social media influencer,” or even, “What’s B2B social media?”

 The best B2B companies are not only great at what they do—they also offer a little something extra, like awesome social media profiles.
 They want to connect with their customers and partners, and whether it be on Facebook, Instagram, Pinterest, or LinkedIn, these companies go the extra mile to reach out.
 That’s great for you, because you get the inside scoop on what they do, alongside the latest and greatest ways they can help you and your business.

 In this article, we’ll explore 25 of the best B2B social media influencers out there—and what exactly makes them so special.